1. Travel lightly!

 Also, a Noise-cancelling headphone will serve you on such occasions other than in entertainment.

 When you carry your own travel blanket, there’s no question that you’ll be warm and cozy during your long-haul flight.
 It can also be folded up and used as a neck or lumbar support pillow.

 Don’t forget that the ones that airlines provide on long haul flights are sometimes extremely thin, and if you get a little queasy about sharing things with strangers, they’re especially unattractive.

 9. Use your time wisely.

-If you’ve always wanted to finish that one book or practice your knitting, this is the perfect time.
+If you’ve always wanted to finish that one book or practice your knitting, this is a perfect time.
 You’ll be confined in a small space for so long, what else is more worth doing?

 10. Be nice to your flight attendants.

-11. Choose comfort over style (but remember some outfits feature both!)
+11. Choose ‘comfort’ over ‘style’ (but remember some outfits feature both!)

 Everyone will just be so glad to have landed.
 And the loved ones picking you up at the airport?
 They should be so excited to see you that they won’t care either!